ofbennett/nhs-prescribing-etl-pipeline/README.md

 The web app should now be publically available at the domain of your choosing served securely over https!

 ## Next Steps

+There are numerous ways this project could be extended.

+- So far the cloud based ETL pipeline has only been run with a month's worth of data to keep AWS costs down.
+After some minor adjustments the plan is to run it next with a few years worth of data.
+- Make the postcode API calls part of the automated ETL pipeline and include it in the Airflow DAG.
+- Add more types of visualisation to the web app (like a bar chart).
+- Add the ability to select specific regions and time scales to display in the web app.
+- Deploy the Airflow/Postgres scheduler onto a cloud instance rather than running it locally.
+- Develop "Infrastructure as Code" for the tech stack used in the project.
+Could use [CloudFormation](https://aws.amazon.com/cloudformation/), [Terraform](https://www.terraform.io), or simple boto3 AWS SDK scripts.
+- Consider the addition of an EMR Spark cluster into the setup.
+- Draw in more data to enrich the data model.
+Perhaps data associated with the GP practice locations (local measures of disease burden, socioeconomic factors, local public health metrics, weather etc).
+- Build predictive models to try to understand the variance across geography and time of the observed trends.

+Please feel free to raise issues or contribute.